SilverBirchh/tier-one-run-club/src/content/blog/paarlauf-500-300.md

 The 500/300 split varies the training focus — you can attack the 300s at a faster pace because you’ll get a longer recovery while your partner runs 500m.
 This works your anaerobic system, teaching your body to tolerate and buffer high levels of lactate while maintaining form at faster-than-race paces.
 Over time, this improves your ability to change gears mid-race and sustain surges.

-Then during the 500s you have to dig deep because recovery is compromised — your partner’s 300m isn’t long enough for full lactate clearance.
-This forces your aerobic system and lactate threshold to adapt, improving your ability to recycle lactate as fuel while still working hard — exactly what you need to stay strong in the final stages of a race.
+Then during the 500s you have to dig deep because recovery is compromised, your partner’s 300m isn’t long enough for full lactate clearance.
+This forces your aerobic system and lactate threshold to adapt, improving your ability to recycle lactate as fuel while still working hard.
+Exactly what you need to stay strong in the final stages of a race.

 It’s a long session, but with around 80% of it at high effort, it’s brilliant training for races from 5k all the way to the marathon.